bitcoinops/bitcoinops.github.io/_topics/en/payjoin.md

   - title: "BTCPay Server #2450 makes generating payjoin-compatible invoices the default for new hot wallets"
     url: /en/newsletters/2021/06/23/#btcpay-server-2450

+  - title: "Tradeoffs of WabiSabi as an alternative to payjoin"
+    url: /en/newsletters/2022/04/06/#wabisabi-alternative-to-payjoin

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: BIP79